Contact the GG Archives

 It was the assumption that the average weight per cubic foot of all commodities was 56 pounds, which led to the adoption of a cargo measurement ton of 40 cubic feet.

-Another explanation is that 40 cubic feet was made the standard, because this happened to be the load factors of Russian wheat, at one time the most important staple product carried by ships.'
+Another explanation is that 40 cubic feet was made the standard because this happened to be the load factors of Russian wheat, at one time the most important staple product carried by ships.

-General classification of commodities.—From a shipping standpoint, commodities are generally divided into three main groups :
+From a shipping standpoint, commodities are generally divided into three main groups :

-Tables of Unit Displacement of Commodities. — In 1919 the Bureau of Research and Statistics of the War Trade Board compiled a list of the most important ship cargoes, a copy of which was mailed to the American Expeditionary Force, at the request of the General Staff, and which, since the time of its publication, has been in constant demand as a source of current reference.
+In 1919, the Bureau of Research and Statistics of the War Trade Board compiled a list of the most important ship cargoes, a copy of which was mailed to the American Expeditionary Force at the request of the General Staff and which, since the time of its publication, has been in constant demand as a source of current reference.
 2

 Stowage represents the number of cubic feet of cargo space in which a long ton (2,240 pounds) may be shipped.
 Thus, 110 cubic feet is the cargo space required for a ton of abrasives packed in cases averaging 178 pounds gross and measuring 8-9 cubic feet.